smussenden/data-journalism-19-spring/sessions/17/17-In-Class-Lab/17-In-Class-Lab.md

 ## Data Analysis Lab 1 - Documentation Lab
 ### Goal of Today's Lab

-The goal of today's lab is to get you started on your data analysis assignment, by reviewing the documentation for the FARS (Fatality Analysis Reporting System) database, to get a sense of what information it contains.
+The goal of today's lab is to get you started on your data analysis project, by reviewing the documentation for the FARS (Fatality Analysis Reporting System) database, to get a sense of what information it contains.

 Using the documentation links provided below, work with a partner to develop an understanding of: